lewisgoddard/website/recommendations/hardware/components/cpus.md

 | AMD 3000 | **R5 3600 ~£40^**    |

 ### Comparison Table

-- **IMPORTANT:** Rating does not account for Motherboard / RAM affordability, differing types of usability and existence of integrated graphics, or available upgrade paths.
-It is only based on a performance to price ratio that may be heavily outdated.
-- _Note: Does not include Intel T-type SKUs or models below i3, like Pentium or Celeron, or workstation-socket CPUs like Xeon._
-- _Note: Does not include AMD GE-type SKUs or models below Ryzen 3, like Athlon, or workstation-socket CPUs like Threadripper._

 | SKU | Cores | Threads | TDP | Single Core | Multi Core | Price | Rating |
 |-----|-------|---------|-----|-------------|------------|-------|--------|